Exit planning

 It does not apply to shares acquired from a selling shareholder, secondary transactions, or shares transferred or gifted (with limited exceptions for certain transfers to family members).

-Married couples filing jointly do not automatically double the $10M limit.
+Married couples filing jointly do not automatically double the exclusion limit.
 The exclusion applies to whoever’s name the shares were issued in.
 If both spouses received shares at original issuance, each gets their own exclusion.
 Trusts and partnerships that hold QSBS have more complex flow-through rules — consult counsel.

 California non-conformity